Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 5. What do you want see yourself in 5 years
 6. What is the definition of good software engineer according to you?
 7. According to you who is the best friend of good software engineer? - I have no idea what should I answer to this question so I said gfg (I feel geeksforgeeks is the best friend of good software engineer)
-Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.
-One ques of Coding within 25 minutes
-Ques=> Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.
-Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.
-One ques of Coding within 25 minutes
-Ques=> Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.
-Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.
-One ques of Coding within 25 minutes
-Ques=> Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.
 How did you learn about Esko?
 Why choose Esko?
 What are your expectations from esko in terms of career growth?